 \emph{Metal}.~A new phase (Sym$_4$~\cite{BLGExpRec:1} or D~\cite{BLGExpRec:2}) sets in via a phase transition from the compensated half-metal, triggered by decreasing $D$-field or LP.
 It shows quantum oscillation peak at $\nu=1/4$, stemming from four-fold degenerate Fermi surface.
 The $D$-field acts as an infrared cutoff for the RG flow of four-fermion interactions.
 Thus, as the $D$-field decreases, Hubbard-U undergoes more coarse grain, leading to the disappearance of the ferromagnet.
 Since the Hubbard-U dominates in BBLG, we believe this phase possesses pure LAF order [Fig.~\ref{fig:metal}(d)].

-Identification of distinct orderings leading to degeneracy lifting in BBLG qualitatively agrees with the evolution of the phase boundaries among them in the presence of $B_\parallel$-field~\cite{BLGExpRec:2}.
-Its dominant effect is the Zeeman coupling with electronic spin~\cite{TBLGband:inplanefield}, naturally boosting the ferromagnet component of the compensated half-metal.
-By contrast, the Zeeman splitting is detrimental to LAF order.
+The identification of distinct orderings leading to degeneracy lifting in BBLG qualitatively agrees with the evolution of the phase boundaries among them in the presence of $B_\parallel$-field~\cite{BLGExpRec:2}.
+Its dominant effect is the Zeeman coupling with electronic spin~\cite{TBLGband:inplanefield}, naturally boosting the ferromagnet component of the compensated half-metal, but detrimental to LAF order.
 Consequently, with increasing $B_\parallel$-field the compensated half-metal is found over a larger doping range~\cite{BLGExpRec:2}.

 \emph{Superconductivity}.~With the application of a $B_\parallel$-field, a wedge shaped superconducting regime appears in between Sym$_{12}$ and PIP$_2$~\cite{BLGExpRec:1}.
-To shed light on such paired state we perform a leading-order RG analysis by considering a repulsive ($g_{_{E_g}}>0$) four-fermion interaction
+To shed light on such paired state we perform a leading-order RG analysis by considering a repulsive ($g_{_{E_g}}>0$) four-fermion interaction~\cite{interactionstrength:comment}

 that favors a nematic phase transforming under the $E_g$ representation of the $D_{3d}$ group with $\langle \Psi^\dagger \Gamma_{3001} \Psi \rangle \neq 0$ or $\langle \Psi^\dagger \Gamma_{3032} \Psi \rangle \neq 0$.
 This phase stands as a candidate for Sym$_{12}$ residing next to PIP$_2$.
 The sixteen-component Nambu-doubled spinors $\Psi^\dagger$ and $\Psi$ involve spin, valley and sublattice or layer ($b_1$ and $a_2$) degrees of freedom~\cite{supplementary}.